ieco-lab/lydemapr/README.md

 #### 1. Downloading the data only

+The data itself can be obtained separately by downloading any of the folders contained in `/download_data` directly form [this github page](https://github.com/ieco-lab/lydemap).
+Each folder within `/download_data` contains data from a separate version of the package, as indicated by their name.
+In addition, the suffix of the name indicates the last year of data included within the dataset.

-The data itself can be obtained separately by downloading the compressed folder `/download_data` directly form [this github page](https://github.com/ieco-lab/lydemap).
-Access the folder `/download_data`, then `lyde_data.zip`, then click download on the right side of the page.
-The folder contains a compressed folder with two version of the data in `.csv` format, alongside a Metadata file to understand and use the data.
+From the GitHub page, access `/download_data`, then the desired folder within, finally the file `lyde_data.zip`.
+To download it, click the download button on the right side of the page.
+The compressed file `lyde_data.zip` contains a folder with two version of the data in `.csv` format, alongside a Metadata file to understand and use the data.

 In addition, the data is stored as a version-controlled repository on Zenodo (doi:10.5281/zenodo.7976229)